Triangles that have exactly the same angles are similar.

 This is because the apex (top) angle is in both triangle ABC and in triangle ADE.

 ∠ABC = ∠ADE because they are corresponding angles on parallel lines.

 The third angles automatically match, and therefore the triangles are similar.

 We can separate the triangles to make the similar proportions easier to spot.

 Triangle ABC is similar to Triangle ADE.

 Find the value of y from the information given in this diagram.

-The triangles are similar because two angles match, and so will the third too.
+The triangles are similar because two angles match, and so the third angle will too.

 y = 1.3 × 5 = 6.5